-In aggregate, the total remuneration paid to the 5 top key executives is S\$1,636,786 in FY2016.
+In aggregate, the total remuneration paid to the 5 top key executives is S\$1,390,465 in FY2017.

-Apart from Mr. Shaun Lim Wei Long being the son of Mr. Edward Lim Chin Wah, the Chairman and Executive Director who holds the position of "Site Engineer" with a remuneration of S\$59,037 for FY2016, the Company does not have any employees who are immediate family member of a director and/or key executives during FY2016.
+Apart from Mr. Shaun Lim Wei Long being the son of Mr. Edward Lim Chin Wah, the Chairman and Executive Director who holds the position of "Site Engineer" with a remuneration of S\$54,819 for FY2017, the Company does not have any employees who are immediate family members of a director and/or key executives during FY2017.
 The RC is of the view that the remuneration of Mr. Shaun Lim Wei Long is in line with the staff remuneration guidelines and commensurate with his job scope and level of responsibilities.